UWCS/stardust/content/resources/git-good/index.md

 ![github-fork](images/github-fork.png)

-Go back to your terminal, and run `git clone https://github.com/<your username>/<forked repo name>`.
+Go back to your terminal, and run `git clone https://github.com/<your username>/<forked repo name>` (or `git clone git@github.com://<your username>/<forked repo name>` for SSH use).
 This downloads the fork to your local machine, creating a local repo that you can push to your fork from.
 We want to create a new branch to commit our changes to, so create a branch for our changes called `patch-overflow` with `git checkout -b`.

 ![pr-1](images/pr-1.png)